Why does my site say unsecure?

 Given this change, we are happy to say that we offer SSL certificates for your websites!

 How do I get https on my site?
+How do I apply an SSL certificate on my website?

 If you are interested in making your website more secure, you may purchase an SSL certificate through Advisor Websites, which would change the 'http' that appears before your website address to 'https'.